argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 ### `User`

-A Argilla user is defined by the following fields:
+An Argilla user is defined by the following fields:

-- `username`: The username to use for login into the Webapp.
+- `username`: The username used as login for Argilla's Webapp.
 - `first_name`: The user's first name
 - `last_name` (optional): The user's last name
 - `role`: The user's role in Argilla.
 Available roles are: "admin" and "annotator".
 Only "admin" users can create and delete workspaces and datasets